AlonCang/Local/DarkestDark/Daily Report.md

 		- Those were a tutorial about VS and good coding practices / conventions.
 		- They pretty much said all of the stuff you have been driling into my head.
 		- So far so good.
 I really hope that now when im a level 3 wizard i will be able to blow through hmost of this course with ease.

+3. Lesson:
+			- New functions:
+					- Any == OR
+					- All == AND

+			- Transition.cs:
+					- Now transitions can have multiple conditions.

+HOMEWORK:
+			- Still building data compiler.
+			- Continue working on mini data:
+						- Rundown - Complete
+						- Mini data - in progress: Currently apply that each transition has its own items as default conditions for itself.
+																This way transitions that have been used will no longer show.
+						- Minimal rep - Currently using the format sensei made.

 Teusday 28/04/2020:
 ------------------------
 1. HOMEWORK: